 - Write down or verbalize three things you are grateful for each day to build more appreciation in your life.
 (Emotional and Spiritual Needs).
 This positive psychology exercise is linked to increased feelings of meaning and satisfaction in the here-and-now, and reduced depression.

-If you would like to talk to Christina, or attend a parenting, [ostpartum or mental health seminar, contact Christina Schultz anytime.
+If you would like to talk to Christina to create your own self care plan for moms & caregivers, or attend a parenting, postpartum or mental health seminar, contact Christina CSchultz anytime.